onap/demo/README.md

 __Closedloop for vFirewall demo:__

 Through the ONAP Portal’s Policy Portal, we can find the configuration and operation policies that is currently enabled for the vFirewall application.
 + The configuration policy sets the thresholds for generating an onset event from DCAE to the Policy engine.
-Currently the threshold is set to below 300 packets or above 700 packets per 10 seconds.
+Currently the thresholds are set to 300 packets and 700 packets, while the measurement interval is set to 10 seconds.
-+ Once the threshold is crossed, the Policy engine executes the operational policy to request APP-C to change the configuration of the packet gen.
++ Once one of the thresholds is crossed (e.g. the number of received packets is below 300 packets or above 700 per 10 seconds), the Policy engine executes the operational policy to request APP-C to change the configuration of the packet generator.
 + APP-C sends a request to the packet generator to adjust the traffic volume to 500 packets per 10 seconds.
-+ The traffic volume can be observed through the link http://sink_IP:667.
++ The traffic volume can be observed through the link http://sink_ip_address:667.

 __Adjust packet generator:__